pocketpy/pocketpy/docs/modules/collections.md

 ### `collections.defaultdict`

-A `dict` wrapper that calls a factory function to supply missing values.
-It is not a subclass of `dict`.
+A dictionary that returns a default value when a key is not found.